EnriqueTor/Hangman/README.md

 2) The built in dictionary is not showing the go back button

 3) Sometimes the dictionary doesn't have the definition of a word and it will simple do nothing.
 Need to implement an Alert message to handle that error.

+4) When you finished playing a multiplayer game, the view goes back to the Main view instead of the Info View.

+5) If the user changes the name or picture from Setting View the app will jump to the Main View instead of staying in the Setting View.

+6) If you launch a game very fast it may happen that the dicitonary didn't download yet (very rare ocassion).
+I should put a closure on Welcome View to fix this.